 The negotiated agreement terms for use of the hospital by SHS are for 30 years, with options to renew, wherein the District will receive monthly lease payments that increase 3.0% per year for the first 15 years, after which time the monthly payments will be level for the remainder of the agreement.
 Additionally, SHS agreed to invest a minimum of \$90.0 million into hospital capital improvements over the course of the first 10 years, with no less than \$6.0 million per year in each of those 10 years.
 If SHS fails to meet the capital requirement for three consecutive years, this would constitute a breach of the lease and operating agreement.
-In 2017, SHS neglected to meet its annual \$6.0 million requirement by \$0.4 million.
-Although final calculations for 2018 are not complete yet, based on preliminary calculations, SHS will also fall short of meeting the annual \$6.0 million requirement again.
+In 2017 and 2018, SHS neglected to meet its annual \$6.0 million requirements by \$0.4 million and \$1.9 million, respectively.
+Although the 2019 calculation has not been finalized, based upon preliminary calculations, SHS is expected to exceed the annual requirement.